Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/core-transactions.md

 2. Signing: sign the hash obtained in the previous step using the private key of the sending account and perform the ecdsaSign signature operation to obtain the values for `r, s, v`.
 3. Transaction Encoding: Do RLP encoding in the order of `((nonce, gasPrice, gas, to, value, storageLimit, epochHeight, chainId, data), v, r, s)` and convert it into a hexadecimal string.

-## Differences between Conflux and Ethereum
+## Differences With Ethereum 155 Transaction

 Compared to Ethereum `155 transaction`, transactions through Conflux have several differences: